 I was doing my dead-level best to be non-confrontational when I replied to the poster of the image at right earlier today.
-Attempting to not be the atheist that I am, but instead an unbiased observer answering the question presented.
+Attempting to not be the freethinker that I am, but instead an unbiased observer answering the question presented.

 Let’s assume that there is nothing wrong with putting god first.
 It’s a big assumption, but play along with me for a few minutes.
 Whose god shall we put first?
 There are thousands of gods created by man down through history.
 Thor?
 Isis?
 Jupiter?
 Allah?

 I know, I’m just teasing you.
 Obviously it is the christian god that the sign wants us to put first.
 This is America, home of the Bible thumpers.
 Obviously the meme creator means the christian god.
 But there still is a question that needs answering, even then.
 Are we talking about the magic underpants Mormon god, or perhaps the Calvinist predestination god?
 Are we talking about the Catholic god or the Protestant god?
 Which one of the thousands of flavors of christian god gets to be the God that goes first before all things?